 Pancreatitis is an inflammation of the pancreas and can be both acute or chronic.
 When the pancreas is inflamed, the main functions of digesting food and producing insulin can be impaired.

-To manage pancreatitis, a special diet.
+To manage pancreatitis, you should follow a special diet.
 It may seem challenging to figure out what can you eat with pancreatitis, but following simple guidelines can help.
 A pancreatitis diet generally includes plenty of fruits and vegetables, whole grains, and lean proteins.

-Foods high in fat and sugar should be kept to a minimum.
+You should keep foods high in fat and sugar to a minimum.
 Medications such as pancreatic enzymes and supplements such as MCT oil are sometimes used to assist with symptoms.

 Following the pancreatitis diet will help prevent further damage to the pancreas, manage symptoms, and avoid malnutrition.